csdambros/BioGeoAmazonia/ReadMe.md

 all other variables from the model.
 When variables are correlated to each other, their association with the response variable cannot be disentangled.
-Therefore, no effect can be detected after the removal of one of the variables (it is almost as removing the variable itself!).
+Therefore, no effect can be detected after the removal of one of the variables (it is almost as removing the variable itself\!).
 Therefore, it is interesting to remove correlated variables before running these models.